ShareXin/ShareXin/README.md

 * atk-devel
 * openssl-devel

-## Note: Binary may be older than current version, as compiling on each system takes time (and I'm not using Docker)
+## Note: Ubuntu binary may be older
 #### Ubuntu binary tested on Ubuntu 17.04
-#### Fedora binary tested on and works on literally anything besides Ubuntu
+#### Regular binary tested on and works on literally anything besides Ubuntu

 ## Features
 * Uploads to Twitter and Mastodon